YuyangSunshine/bioprotocolbench/README.md

 We employ a hybrid evaluation framework that combines standard NLP metrics with novel domain-specific measures to accurately quantify model performance across all tasks.

-Each task in BioProBench includes a standalone evaluation script within the Metrics/ directory.
-To evaluate your model outputs:
+Each task in BioProBench includes a standalone evaluation script within the **Metrics/** directory.
+To evaluate your model's outputs (Assert model's output is stored in 'generated_response' of each item of JSON file):

 #### ✅ Step 1: Locate the evaluation file